 Particles are quite large and their density fairly low.
 This suggests a particle-tracking approach: individual particles are first detected in the region of interest (the cylinder), then each particle is tracked throughout the video sequence.
 The basic demonstrator simply tracks particles from one frame to the next, while a more advanced implementation would follow each particle from the time it appears in the cylinder until its exit for more robust measures.

 Particles are isolated by the "Running Gaussian average" background / foreground detection algorithm.
 The displacement of each particle is estimated between two consecutive frames using a classical cross-correlation approach.
 Finally, a quality control process flags and removes potential spurious estimates.

 Large-scale oceanic models under uncertainty

-This ongoing project involves the exploration and numerical study of large-scale geophysical (oceanic) models under uncertainty.
+This post-doc position involved the exploration and numerical study of large-scale geophysical (oceanic) models under uncertainty.
 The flow velocity field incorporates random fluctuations.

 SAMPLE Winds II - SAMPLE and REAL lidar data analysis

 Scientific consulting, 08/2015